example42/example42.github.io/_posts/2016-05-30-exploring-puppet4-modules-design-patterns.md

     String[1]               $data_module         = 'docker',
     String[1]               $tinydata_module     = 'tinydata',

-First of all one concept must be clear, the approach used by Tiny Puppet to get data is not based on Puppet 4's data in modules design.
+First of all one concept must be clear, the approach used by Tiny Puppet to get data is not based on Puppet 4's data in modules design (also because Tiny Puppet was conveived and released far before the current implementation of data in modules).
 It uses a custom ```tp_lookup``` function that looks for data in yaml files organized according to a hierarchy defined in a hiera.yaml file (it uses Hiera's same syntax and logic but Hiera is not actually used for the lookups, [read here](http://tiny-puppet.com/tinydata.html) for more details).

 The tp_lookup function allows the choice of the data module to use, by default Tiny Puppet uses the [tinydata](https://github.com/example42/tinydata) module where common settings for different applications on different OS are defined but in all the Puppet 4 modules shown here, the data_module is the module itself, which contains in its ```data``` directory not only the common settings, already defined in tinydata, but also more data, specific to the module's application.